ImageMagick/Usage-Markdown/antialiasing/index.md

 This time the image really does only have three colors.
 But the result is not very nice at all.
 On the latest IM, a single line of pixels is drawn, in a staircase-like manner.
-On older IM's, the line would have also be quite thick in appearence, making it look even worse.
+On older IM's, the line would have also been quite thick in appearance, making it look even worse.
-Basically this is not something you would normally want to do.
+Basically, this is not something you would normally want to do.

-The straircase of 'aliasing' effects, also commonly called the 'jaggies', is what IM was trying to avoid.
+The staircase of 'aliasing' effects, also commonly called the 'jaggies', is what IM was trying to avoid.
 But, if you want specific colors, then you will need to accept this, or use other techniques (such as color quantization) to ensure you only use certain colors.

 Note that there are actually two forms of anti-aliasing happening.